Nick-the-remaker/LiDAR_Marker/README.md

 1. The marker **does not need to be placed separately**.
 Users can deploy it based on their application needs.
 2. The system uses an intensity-based region growing method, which **enables detection in complex backgrounds**.
 3. The system uses a geometry-constrained OBB fitting method to **estimate the optimized marker pose**.
 4. The system develops a spherical angular-radial neighbor search method.
-Compared with common point cloud nearest neighbor search methods, such as KD-Tree and Octree, this method achieves **faster k-nearest neighbor search time without relying on GPU or other third-party libraries**.
+Compared with common point cloud nearest neighbor search methods, such as KD-Tree and Octree, this method achieves **shorter  k-nearest neighbor search time without relying on GPU or other third-party libraries**.

 <p align="center">
   <img src="lidar_marker_node/images/pipeline.png" alt="region_growth" width="820">
 </p>
 <p align="center">
   <em>Figure 1.
-Visualization of the intensity-based region growing method.</em>
+Overview of the LiDAR Marker pipeline.</em>
 </p>

 <p align="center">